What the directories say

 James was first instructed in major terrorist trials in the days when they primarily involved IRA active service units.
 Since the rise of ISIS, the invasions of Iraq and Afghanistan and the passage of the Terrorism Acts of 2000 and 2006 James has been instructed in many of the recent terrorist trials.
 He is familiar with the philosophy, politics, writings and texts which often form a part of these prosecutions.
 He lists below a selection of the terrorist cases in which he has appeared at trial in recent years:

+He held the brief for the Manchester Arena bomber.
+He appeared in 2020 for Fatah Abdullah on fitness to plead.
 In 2016 he appeared for Mohammed Hassan in Manchester, and successfully secured acquittals on medical grounds for terrorism offences.
 In the same year he appeared for Tarik Hassane, in an alleged major UK terrorist plot to murder soldiers, police or civilians.
 Other experience includes the international Jihadi kidnap case of British journalists in Syria, for Jubayer Chowdhury (Kingston CC, Nov 2013); for Mohammed Rizwan (Woolwich CC March 2013), and Zahid Iqbal (Woolwich CC May 2013) the Luton TA barracks bomber case.
 In late 2012 he appeared for Omar Latif in Chowdhery and others [Woolwich CC Feb 2012], known as the stock exchange bomb plot.
 In 2011 for R v Rajib Karim [Woolwich Crown Court Feb-Mar 2011].
 British Airways employee charged with communication with Anwar Al Awlaki in Yemen, and with committing acts preparatory to terrorism in the UK and abroad.
 R v Zaman [Woolwich Crown Court 2008 original trial, 2009 re-trial and 2010 2nd retrial].
 This major terrorist plot was described as the most serious attempt at an attack on transatlantic airliners in peacetime.
 R v Haji and others [2008 Manchester CC] - The Manchester Al Quaeda directing and membership case.
 Defendant acquitted of funding terrorism.
 Appeared for convicted co-accused in the court of appeal.
 R v Khyam and others [2007 CCC] - The fertiliser bomb plot trial (the UK’s longest jury deliberation).
 R v Barot and others [2007 Woolwich CC] - the dirty bomb terrorist case, involving grave allegations of terrorists plotting to create a dirty bomb (for Barot's alleged assistant, Feroze).

 As part of his practice in terrorism James receives instructions in SIAC hearings for those the subject of state requests for restrictions of liberty.